 We are a clinical-stage biopharmaceutical company that is focused on developing and commercializing a novel class of therapeutics called stapled peptides.
-Our lead product candidate, ALRN-6924, targets the tumor suppressor p53 for the treatment of a wide variety of cancers.
-ALRN-6924, which is currently being tested in multiple clinical trials, reactivates p53-mediated tumor suppression by targeting the two primary p53 suppressor proteins, MDMX and MDM2.
-Our ongoing clinical trials of ALRN-6924 consist of a Phase 1 trial for the treatment of advanced solid tumors or lymphomas, which we refer to as our Phase 1 All-comers trial, a Phase 2a trial for the treatment of peripheral T-cell lymphoma, or PTCL, a Phase 1 trial for the treatment of acute myeloid leukemia, or AML, and advanced myelodysplastic syndrome, or MDS, as a monotherapy and a Phase 1b trial for the treatment of AML/MDS in combination with cytosine arabinoside, or Ara-C. We believe that, based on preclinical data and preliminary evidence of safety and anti-tumor activity in our ongoing clinical trials, there may be significant opportunity to develop ALRN-6924 as a monotherapy or combination therapy for a wide variety of solid and liquid tumors.
-We believe that by using our proprietary stapled peptide drug platform, we can develop first-in-class molecules, like ALRN-6924, that contain a novel set of properties.
-As such, our stapled peptide drugs may be able to address historically undruggable targets and complex mechanisms, such as intracellular protein-protein interactions like p53, that underlie many diseases with high unmet medical need.
+Our lead product candidate, ALRN-6924, targets the tumor suppressor protein p53 for the treatment of a wide variety of cancers.
+ALRN-6924, which is currently in a Phase 1 clinical trial, reactivates p53-mediated cell death by targeting both of the natural p53 suppressor proteins, MDM2 and MDMX.
+We believe that, based on preclinical data and preliminary evidence of safety and clinical activity in our ongoing Phase 1 clinical trial, there is significant opportunity to develop ALRN-6924 as a mono- or combination therapy for a wide variety of solid and liquid tumors.
+We expect to report data from our Phase 1 clinical trial and to commence at least one Phase 2 clinical trial of ALRN-6924 in the first half of 2016.
+We believe that by using our proprietary stapled peptide drug platform, we can develop first-in-class molecules that contain a novel set of properties.
+These first-in-class molecules may be able to address historically undruggable targets and complex mechanisms, such as intracellular protein-protein interactions like p53, that underlie many diseases with high unmet medical need.
 We believe that stapled peptide therapeutics have the potential to become a major class of drugs, like small molecules and monoclonal antibodies, for oncology and other therapeutic areas, and may significantly improve treatment paradigms and clinical outcomes for patients.

 We were incorporated in 2001 and commenced principal operations in 2006.
 We have devoted substantially all of our resources to developing our product candidates, including ALRN-6924, developing our stapled peptide platform, building our intellectual property portfolio, business planning, raising capital and providing general and administrative support for these operations.
-To date, we have financed our operations through private placements of preferred stock and, to a lesser extent, from payments received under a collaboration agreement.
-Through March 31, 2017, we had received gross proceeds of \$131.2 million from our sales of preferred stock and \$34.9 million from the collaboration agreement.
+To date, we have financed our operations through private placements of preferred stock and, to a lesser extent, from a collaboration agreement.
+Through September 30, 2015, we had received gross proceeds of \$98.4 million from our sales of preferred stock and \$34.9 million from the collaboration agreement.

 Since our inception, we have incurred significant losses on an aggregate basis.
-Our ability to generate product revenue sufficient to achieve profitability will depend on the successful development and eventual commercialization of one or more of our product candidates.
-Our net losses were \$12.9 million and \$18.1 million for the years ended December 31, 2015 and 2016, respectively, and were \$3.9 million and \$4.6 million for the three months ended March 31, 2016 and 2017, respectively.
-As of March 31, 2017, we had an accumulated deficit of \$118.9 million.
-These losses have resulted primarily from costs incurred in connection with research and development activities, licensing and patent investment, and general and administrative costs associated with our operations.
+Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our product candidates.
+Our net income of \$3.3 million for the year ended December 31, 2013 resulted primarily from the recognition of \$22.4 million of revenue from the collaboration agreement.
+Our net loss was \$16.0 million for the year ended December 31, 2014 and \$12.7 million and \$9.6 million for the nine months ended September 30, 2014 and 2015, respectively.
+As of September 30, 2015, we had an accumulated deficit of \$92.9 million.
+These losses have resulted primarily from costs incurred in connection with research and development activities, general and administrative costs associated with our operations and in-licensing our product candidates.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.